 The message: “The possibilities are beautiful.”

 Why we love it: Creating a marketing message when you specialize in beauty supplies is challenging.
 How do you tell your target audience that they need your products without making them feel self-conscious?
-With this carefully-structured message, Ulta acknowledges there are many beauty products to choose from, but all of its choices (and customers!) are equally beautiful.
+With this carefully structured message, Ulta acknowledges there are many beauty products to choose from, and even more ways to be beautiful, but all of its choices (and customers!) are equally beautiful.